inconvergent/weird/README.md

 `weird` is the next iteration of [weir](https://github.com/inconvergent/weir) which was the next iteration of [snek](https://github.com/inconvergent/snek).
-The library is written to be useful for a broad range of ways in which I create art using various generative algorithms.
+The library is written to be useful for a broad range of ways in which I create art using generative algorithms.
 Almost everything I have made over the past several years has been made using some version of this system.

 ![Elastic Web](img/web.png)

 ## Components

-In addition to the 2d/3d vectors proided via [cl-veq](https://github.com/inconvergent/cl-veq), the main components are:
+In addition to the 2d/3d vectors provided via [cl-veq](https://github.com/inconvergent/cl-veq), the main components are:

-3. A simple (undirected) graph data structure, `weir`.
+1. A simple (undirected) graph data structure, `weir`.
 The structure can be manipulated directly, or via `alterations`.
 The latter is described in more detail below.
 Here is a simple example of how you can manipulate the structure directly: